bunderuso/cs544-qgp/README.md

 ## Running the server and client
 1. Execute the command `python3 server.py` before starting the client.
 The server must be running first
+   1. When executed enter the host and port number to run on.
+If no port is specified it will default to `5544`
 2. Execute the command `python3 client.py` after starting the server.
 The server must be running first
+   1. When executed enter the host and port number to run on.
+If no port is specified it will default to `5544`

 # Server CLI Commands
 ## send_error